ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

     | |uncheck| All documentation builds successfully.
     | |uncheck| The project builds successfully.

+.. note:: Pre-releases

+   To perform a pre-release, the process is the same as described below, with the exception of using a pre-release tag that follows `PEP 440 <https://peps.python.org/pep-0440/#pre-releases/>`__.
+   (e.g: v1.0.0a0, v5.4.0rc1, etc)

 .. dropdown:: Release major and minor versions

     Before performing a release, you must verify that your ``origin main`` branch is up to date